A Life's Story

 Under the command of his battling parents, Bernie Burns went directly from the crib, to the stage.
 Good thing he was multi-talented and hilarious.
 Bernie's childhood was such, that he needed to be funny to survive.
 As an entertainer literally his entire life, he became the King of the Catskills, when the Catskills was IT.

-Stricken with MS, as a single mother- her 6 children were taken and put in foster care when she deteriorated to the point she couldn't walk.
-Eleanor joined a gym and went 6x a week despite having to drag herself in there with 2 canes and leg braces.
-She slowly improved, bit by bit over years, defying her doctor's predictions until Eleanor could RUN.
-She ran all the way to the National Senior Olympics and won a Silver medal.
+Stricken with MS, as a single mother- her 6 children were taken and put in foster care when she deteriorated to the point she could not walk.
+Jobless and hopeless, Eleanor joined a gym and went 6x a week despite having to drag herself in there with a walker and leg braces.
+Defying her doctor's orders and predictions, she got off her walker and canes and ran all the way to the National Senior Olympics and won a Silver medal.

 The Lebows 99 and 97